meego/fkling.github.com/pages/about.md

  - Computer Security

-I know I cannot know everything, but I try to learn a bit more every day.
+I know I cannot know everything, but I am trying to learn a bit more every day.

+---

+Some of my favorite quotes:

+> "I may not have gone where I intended to go, but I think I have ended up where I needed to be."
+(Douglas Adams - Hitchhiker's Guide to the Galaxy)

+> "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."
+(Antoine de Saint Exupery)

+> "If you're not making mistakes, you're not doing anything."
+(John Wooden)